 Coffee consumption dates at least from the 15th century.
 The beverage became a subject for controversy in the 17th and 18th centuries as coffee houses became common in Europe and Asia.
 Coffee houses provided a venue where men of all backgrounds might meet and discuss politics while drinking a stimulant.
 Being opposed to populist activity of all kinds, royals were alarmed.
 They responded by vilifying or even banning the consumption of coffee.

 Today we think of coffee as a source of the stimulant caffeine.
 However, in fact it is “a very complex beverage with hundreds and hundreds of different compounds in it,” says Harvard’s Dr Rob van Dam.
-Moreover, coffee is something of a health food.
+Moreover, coffee is something of a health food or healthy food.
 Its benefits are not available from artificial sources of caffeine (soft drinks or “stay awake” pills) nor other natural caffeinated beverages (such as tea).

 The most recent article quotes stories from a history of coffee in the U.S. (Uncommon Grounds).
 The original version of this story referenced a much more detailed 2013 article, 9 purported health benefits of drinking coffee.
 However, its place on their website has been taken by another article on coffee as a health food, More proof coffee might actually be good for you.